joebew42/bewmacs/README.md

 - Move lines: as for move line but first select lines to move
 - Rename current buffer/file: `ctrl + x r`
 - Find file in the current working directory: `ctrl + x p`
+  - To reload the file list during a search: `ctrl + c r` while fiplr is running
 - Enable multiple cursors by marking a word and: `ctrl + d`
 - Search string with `ag`: `meta + x ag RET`
 - Open auto-complete suggestions: `meta + TAB`